TKristof09/Galactapedia-parser/ReadMe.md

 Requirements:

+* [Python](https://www.python.org) - make sure to add python to your PATH during the installation
-* [Python](https://www.python.org) - and install the required modules by running the command `pip install -r Requirements.txt`
+* Install the required python modules by running the command `pip install -r Requirements.txt`
 * Voice Attack
 * Google Chrome and [ChromeDriver](https://chromedriver.chromium.org/downloads) for the crawler (you can change the code to use other browsers if you want to, but I haven't tested with anything else).
 Also make sure that chromedriver is in your PATH environment variable